VivianFM/argparse.ArgumentParser/README.md

 ## `argparse.ArgumentParser` - Quick Guide

-If you're writing a Python script that needs command-line arguments — like --log-level, --test, or a file path — argparse is your best friend.
+If you're writing a Python script that needs command-line arguments, like --log-level, --test, or a file path — argparse is your best friend.

 It lets you build intuitive Command-Line Interface (CLI) tools that: